-Issue - If you are experiencing any of this type of visual damp then the likelihood is that you have an issue with your damp proof course or DPC.
+Issue – If you are experiencing any of this type of visual damage then the likelihood is that you have an issue with your damp proof course or DPC.
 This is a layer of waterproof material that sits in the brickwork across your house about 6 inches up from ground level to prevent rising damp from rising up into your walls.

 Quite a few older properties (19th century and before) were constructed without a damp proof course.
-This was mainly because the natural ventilation in the property (windows and doors) would provide enough air flow to prevent significant damp build up.
-As houses became more airtight due to better fitting doors and windows and more effective insulation, the amount of natural ventilation was significantly reduced and damp rising from the ground could not be ventilated away as it once was.
+This was mainly because the natural ventilation in the property (windows and doors) would provide enough air flow to prevent significant moisture build up.
+As houses became more airtight due to better fitting doors and windows and more effective insulation, the amount of natural ventilation was significantly reduced and water rising from the ground could not be ventilated away as it once was.

 Today more modern materials are used such as polythene, felt, bitumen or in some cases, an engineering brick (a very densely constructed brick that prevents water absorption).
 These then provide an impervious barrier preventing moisture and salts from going any further.

 Failure of a dpc can occur in various different ways.
 The damp proof course itself can fail, e.g. slate and felt can become brittle and crack, polythene can be split etc…. or in most cases the entire damp course itself is instead bridged.

 Bridging occurs when the dpc is effectively bypassed by an object that is connected both above and below the DPC, providing ground water with a direct route around it.
 The most common occurrences of this are when a garden, grass area, path or set of steps or in some cases a porch or conservatory is constructed and butts up against the external wall.
 This then provides water and moisture in the ground a direct path around the current DPC and up into your walls.